Orkney Springs: Hotel, History & Hiking Trails in Shenandoah County, Virginia

 In nearby Mount Jackson, it’s a must to stop in local potato chip factory, Route 11 Potato Chips.
 Stop in to buy old-fashioned kettle cooked potato chips.
 Yum-o.

 The factory is open to the public Monday-Saturday.
-There are no tours of the facility, but you can watch them making chips through a giant window on select days.
+There are no facility tours, but you can watch them making chips through a giant window on select days.

 Orkney Springs Distillery